eman-kom/Information-Retrieval/Lab 4/README.md

-== Python Version ==

-I'm (We're) using Python Version 3.8.10 or replace version number> for this assignment.

 == General Notes about this assignment ==

-Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
-A few paragraphs are usually sufficient.

 Indexing:
 Index.py reads the csv file.
 For each row in the csv file the program will expand